Ehren-Strifling/wizard-js-remake/README.md

 _If your auto aim target is defeated then you will automatically target another nearby enemy wizard._

 Holding **shift** will override the auto-aim and resume aiming towards your mouse.
 Spells that track wizards will still prioritise your set target.

+### Debug controls
+Enter a number to the prompt to select which spell you want.
+You can also use the numberpad numbers to change your spell while the game is still running.

+#### Spell ids
+0. Basic magic.
+Rapid fire spell with a low mana cost
+1. Piercing magic.
+Slower firing smell that can pierce through 1 wizard to hit a second one
+2. Large orb magic.
+Shoots big projectiles that deal a lot of damage and cause knockback but fires slowely.
+3. Magic Breath.
+Short range magic that can deflect projectiles and has a high dps but high mana cost.
+4. Homing magic.
+Shoots magic that will home in on nearby targets.
+At the cost of dealing slightly less damage.
+5. Follow magic (name still not decided).
+Shoots magic that flies towards enemies.
+Has a high mana cost.
+6. Healing magic.
+Restores the health and mana of any allies it hits.
+But costs slightly more to cast.
+7. Homing healing magic.
+Will home in on enemies or allies.
+Slightly restores the health of allies.
+Has a pitiful damage output.

+## Mechanics
+### Mana
+Using spells costs mana to cast.
+Mana regenerates overtime.
+If a wizard has full mana and has not been hit for a while, they will start regenerating health using mana.
+### Colour
+Wizards with the same robe colour are **allies**.
+Wizards with different robe colour are **enemies**.
+Spells will not hit allies (unless they are healing spells).